ra4king/LC3-CPU-Verilog/README.md

 Setup
 -----
-Simply open the project in Quartus and hit TRL Simulator button (purple arrow, red clock ricks, white register).
+Simply open the project in Quartus and hit RTL Simulator button (purple arrow, red clock ricks, white register).
 If that gives you an error, find documentation on setting a Verilog simulator with Quartus.